Servail/blackmoon/README.md

-# Dark Moon
+# Black Moon
 ![Preview](https://i.imgur.com/38XTZLf.png)

-Dark theme for Pale Moon, based on [White Moon](https://github.com/Lootyhoof/whitemoon).
+Black theme for Pale Moon, based on [Dark Moon](https://github.com/Lootyhoof/darkmoon).

 ## Building
 Simply download the contents of the "src" folder and pack the contents into a .zip file.
 Then, rename the file to .xpi and drag into the browser.